elastic/elastic-agent/docs/cpu-metrics-in-fleet.md

   the values for the Beat processes (along with the Agent process), we would be exposing internals of Agent to users, which may be confusing for some users.

-* We should enhance collection and aggregation to include CPU utilization for Beats, which are Agent components managed by the command runtime, but also Agent components managed by the service runtime (e.g. Endpoint).
+* We should enhance collection and aggregation to include CPU utilization for Agent components managed by the service runtime (e.g. Endpoint) as well, not justAgent components managed by the command runtime (e.g. Beats) as we do today.